Worksite Wellness

 A worksite wellness program is any workplace health promotion activity or organizational policy designed to support healthy behavior in the workplace and to improve health outcomes.
 Worksite wellness programs can be implemented through health insurance providers, the companies or businesses themselves, or with the help of a third party vendor.
 The goal is to build wellness and healthy living into the work day, by making positive changes in the workplace.

-The Department of Health (DOH), Chronic Disease Prevention and Health Promotion Division (CDPHPD) led the charge in the development of a Nutrition Wellness Policy (NWP).
-In April 2015, DOH adopted the NWP requiring meetings, training sessions, workshops, conferences, and other events to offer healthy food and drink options when the event is sponsored with state or federal funds.
+The Department of Health (DOH), Chronic Disease Prevention and Health Promotion Division (CDPHPD) developed the DOH Nutrition Wellness Policy (NWP) which was adopted in April 2015.
+The NWP requires that meetings, training sessions, workshops, conferences, and other events offer healthy food and drink options when the event is sponsored with state or federal funds.
 This policy is designed to promote a healthier work environment, giving employees, partners, and meeting participants the opportunity to choose from healthier food and beverage options.
-DOH leadership hopes to inspire other state agencies and private sector employees to adopt similar standards for their meetings and conferences, to put the state on a positive path to better health.
+The DOH hopes to partner with and inspire other state agencies and private sector employers to adopt similar standards for their meetings and conferences, to put the state on a positive path to better health.
+To support implementation of the Nutrition Wellness Policy (NWP), the DOH CDPHPD created the Nutritional Wellness Policy Guidelines to serve as a guide for employers and workplaces to make healthy choices that align with the NWP.

 The purpose of this guide is to provide other agencies with: